Sorting a table visualization

 Row header columns are always displayed on the left and indicate how the data is grouped, while flat columns can be displayed in any order regardless of the data grouping and have more customization options.
 The default styling for row header cells in Dundas BI is a grey background whereas regular column cells use alternating but lighter colors for the background.

 In the case of row header columns, the sorting priority is determined by the left-to-right order of the columns.
 This is the same as the order of the row hierarchies in the underlying metric set, and the same as the grouping order of the hierarchies.

 As an example, create a new metric set with two row hierarchies.

 Create a new dashboard and drag the metric set from the Explore window to the canvas.

 Switch to View mode and reorder the table columns by dragging the header of the second column onto the header of the first column.

 The columns, as well as the grouping of the hierarchy values, are now swapped.

 Hover over the first column header.
-Click the A-Z icon on the right to open the Sort/Filter column menu.
+Click the A-Z icon on the right to open the Sort & Filter popup.

-In the column menu, click Descending in order to sort the first column in descending order.
+In the popup, click Descending in order to sort the first column in descending order.
 Do the same for the second column.